rabernat/group_resources/README.md

 ### Postdoc Responsibilities

+Postdocs are relatively free of responsibilities and have the experience to function independently.
+(That's why everyone else is jealous of postdocs.)
+On the other hand, they have to face the uncertainty of the job market...

 1. **Produce Research**: As a postdoc, you are a research machine.
 Your number-one job is to crank out new scientific discoveries!
 1. **Write Papers**: You are expected to take the lead on writing the papers that